 But let’s get real.
 The green Coleman propane stove is the best stove that ever was AND ever will be.
 (There are other Coleman stoves, for sure, but I’m talking about that OG green one).

-The ease of use makes this amazing to bring along, but the addtional items you can bring for it make it so much better.
+The ease of use makes this amazing to bring along, but the additional items you can bring for it make it so much better.
 I have a two-burner griddle that’s amazing for eggs and pancakes.
 There are other accessories like a carry case and additional propane tanks.

 How to Set Up